ItsLhuis/ItsLhuis/README.md

 ## 🚀 About Me

-Full-stack developer who loves building **web, desktop, and mobile applications**.
-I'm all about creating **intuitive interfaces** and **robust APIs** with a focus on clean, modular code that actually makes sense.
+I build **web, desktop, and mobile applications** using React, Node.js, and TypeScript.
+I design interfaces and APIs with a focus on modularity and maintainability.

-**What I'm passionate about:**
+**What I Focus On:**

-- 🎯 Writing code that's easy to read and maintain
+- 🎯 Writing readable, maintainable code
-- 📱 Cross-platform development
+- 📱 Cross-platform development with React Native and Tauri
-- 🤝 Open-source contributions
+- 🤝 Contributing to open-source projects
-- 🔧 Modern web technologies and best practices
+- 🔧 Implementing best practices in full-stack architecture

 ---